carlohamalainen/ghc-imported-from/README.md

 do this boot process automatically.
 To run ```cabal repl``` you might need the latest Cabal from [https://github.com/haskell/cabal](https://github.com/haskell/cabal).

+If you see

+    <command line>: cannot satisfy -package hspec
+        (use -v for more information)

+then you may need the hspec and/or doctest packages:

+    cabal install hspec doctest

 Feedback and pull requests most welcome!

 ## Install